Daemonite/material/docs/4.5/getting-started/tooling.md

 ## Getting started

-Material uses [NPM scripts](https://docs.npmjs.com/misc/scripts) for its build system.
-Our [package.json]({{ site.repo }}/blob/v{{ site.current_version }}/package.json) includes convenient methods for working with the framework.
+Material uses [NPM scripts](https://nodejs.org/en/) for its build system.
+Our [package.json]({{ site.repo }}/blob/v{{ site.current_version }}-{{ site.material_version }}/package.json) includes convenient methods for working with the framework.

 To use our build system, you'll need a copy of Material's source code and Node.
 Follow these steps and you should be ready to rock:

-1. [Download and install Node.js](https://nodejs.org/download/), which we use to manage our dependencies.
-Then navigate to the root `/daemonite-material` directory and run `npm install` to install local dependencies.
+1. [Download and install Node.js](https://nodejs.org/en/), which we use to manage our dependencies.
+Then navigate to the root `/daemonite-material` directory and run `npm install` to install build dependencies.
-2. [Install Ruby](https://www.ruby-lang.org/en/documentation/installation/), install [Bundler](https://bundler.io/) with `gem install bundler`, and then run `bundle install`.
-This will install all Ruby dependencies, such as Jekyll and plugins.
+2. [Download and install Ruby](https://www.ruby-lang.org/en/downloads/), install [Bundler](https://bundler.io/) from a terminal with `gem install bundler`, and then run `bundle install`.
+This will install all Ruby dependencies, such as Jekyll (static site generator) and plugins.
-  - **Windows users:** Read [this guide](https://jekyllrb.com/docs/windows/) to get Jekyll up and running without problems.

 When completed, you'll be able to run the various commands provided from the command line.
 Our [package.json]({{ site.repo }}/blob/v{{ site.current_version }}/package.json) includes the following commands and tasks: